 - which means it's working as intended, becauseidle-class is meant as an extreme politeness thing.
 It just indicates something else is doing a consistent bunch of IO right now (for at least 120 seconds)

 - e.g. updatedb, which may be victim if it were ioniced, cause if not

 - if it happens only nightly, look at your cron jobs

-- a trashing system can cause this, and then it's purely a side effect of one program using too much RAM
+- a trashing system can cause this, and then it's purely a side effect of program using too more memory than there is RAM

 - being blocked by a desktop-class drive with bad sectors (because they retry for a long while)

 - NFS seems to be a common culprit, probably because it's good at filling the writeback cache, something which implies blocking while writeback happens - which is likely to block various things related to the same filesystem. (verify)